-Follow these guidelines for designing a Windows Store app that interacts with a Microsoft OneDrive user's files, documents, pictures, videos, folders, albums, or comments.
+Follow these guidelines for designing a Universal Windows Platform (UWP) app that interacts with a Microsoft OneDrive user's files, documents, pictures, videos, folders, albums, or comments.

 Users of OneDrive assume that Microsoft works to help protect the security and privacy of their data.
 They rely on OneDrive to help preserve their important documents, to save their photos, and to share their experiences with friends.
 Your app can enhance the value of OneDrive for users by providing considerate, well-designed access to their data.

 To maintain the trust that users have in OneDrive, have your app follow these design principles.